paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 - Tap **Show More Page Appearance Options »** link for more styling options
 - Click **Publish as a Web Page** button

+> [!TIP]
+> After publishing, take a look at the URL in your browser's address bar - notice how your styling choices appear as URL parameters!

 ---

 ## 🎨 Challenge 1: Style Lab